chris--young/Slacker/README.md

 #### Name

   The `name` attribute defines your action.
-It is used by the __help__ and __list__ actions inform users about your action. `name` attributes must be unique; Slacker will ignore actions if their `name' has already been defined by another actions.
+It is used by the __help__ and __list__ actions to inform users about your action. `name` attributes must be unique; Slacker will ignore actions if their `name` has already been defined by another action.
 This attribute is required on all actions.

 #### Trigger